 This description contains material not included in the original broadcast.

-Introduction: Bringing our coverage of the crisis in Ukraine up to date, we begin by detailing some of the political and economic dynamics surrounding the fact that Ukraine has 25% of the world’s proven natural gas reserves.
+Introduction: Bringing our coverage of the crisis in Ukraine up to date, we begin by detailing some of the political and economic dynamics surrounding the statement that Ukraine has 25% of the world’s proven natural gas reserves.
 CORRECTION: The CNBC story containing this statement appears to be in error.
 Ukraine does indeed have huge natural gas deposits, but they do not appear to be a quarter of the world’s reserves.
 The deposits may be roughly a quarter of the natural gas deposits in Europe.

 In addition to the recruitment of well-connected Americans to assist in the development of Ukrainian fossil fuel resources, the crisis is spurring action by the EU aimed at countering European dependence on Russian natural gas.